tablelandnetwork/docs/docs/tutorials/dynamic-nft-solidity.md

 <img src={WalletTx} />

 Click the **Transaction hash** or similar in your wallet to see the transaction on Etherscan.
-The transaction will likely be pending for about a minute (maybe longer depending on Goerli usage).
+The transaction will likely be pending for about a minute (maybe longer depending on Sepolia usage).

 #### Locate Token ID in completed transaction